notnyt/beaglebone/README.md

 ### Analog Inputs
 The Analog pins on the Beaglebone run at **1.8v**.
-Do not provide more than this voltage to any pin or risk damaging the hardware.
+Do not provide more than 1.8v to any analog pin or risk damaging the hardware.
 The header has pins available to provide a 1.8v for analog devices as well as a dedicated analog ground.
 Analog pins are only capable of reading input values.

 To initialize the pin **P9_33**, pass the symbol for that pin and the mode to the **AINPin** constructor.